apptainer/singularity-userdocs/running_services.rst

 The above example, although not very useful, should serve as a fair introduction to the concept of Singularity instances and running services in the background.
-The following illustrates a more useful example of setting up a sample nginx web server using instances.
+The following illustrates a more useful example of setting up a sample NGINX web server using instances.
 First we will create a basic :ref:`definition file <definition-files>` (let's call it nginx.def):